Why It Works

-I'm with you on this.
 I may live in New York, I may have even spent most of my youth in New York, but I was born and bred in Boston, and a New Englander at heart.
 The only time I get involved in televised sports is when the Yankees are playing the Red Sox.

 As such, I felt it was my duty to set the record straight on not only exactly what a lobster roll should be, but also what it can be.